thatsmydoing/cloudflare-webui/README.md

 basic auth, or behind something like [oauth2_proxy][3].

-The server never exposes your username and token to the clients, all requests to Cloudflare are made from the server.
-The server will also only allow API requests to domains specified in the whitelist.
-Domains not listed will be blocked even if your account owns it.
+The server never exposes your API token to the clients, all requests to Cloudflare are made from the server.

 [1]: https://support.cloudflare.com/hc/en-us/articles/200167846-How-do-I-add-additional-users-to-my-CloudFlare-account-
 [2]: https://github.com/thatsmydoing/cloudflare-webui/releases